 The story is drip fed through logs you pick up in the levels, reaching certain world events and of course, dying.
 These snippets are tangled webs of intrigue, that kept my interest throughout.
 Haunting memories may shed light into why you are experiencing this endless looping nightmare.

 Housemarque are masters of their craft, as Returnal is another finely crafted piece created by the talented devs.
 It feels like a natural evolution from previous games, which mixes their vast knowledge of arcade shooters, with classic rougelike elements.
-The game isn’t easy and can fell frustrating to some.
-Random weapon and items drops can make runs hard.
+The game isn’t easy and can feel frustrating to some.
+Random weapon and item drops can make runs hard.
 While getting close to a new section, only to be wiped out, can bring your hour-long run to an abrupt end.
 But I found myself having one more go and unknowingly played for another few hours.

 There are some daily challenges to play through, which are unlocked after completing the first biome.
 While nothing revolutionary, it adds some added replayability.
 Compete for the best score, as points are awards for discovering rooms, picking up items and defeating enemies.
 You can access these challenges in your ship.

 Returnal is available for PlayStation 5 from April 30th.
 Developed by Housemarque, it is published by PlayStation.

 Will you be checking out this bullet hell, rougelike shooter when it releases?